GitauHarrison/notes/load_multiple_users.md

     SECRET_KEY = os.environ.get('SECRET_KEY') or 'you-will-never-guess'

 ```
 We are sourcing the value of the `SECRET_KEY` from an environment variable.
 If the variable is not set, we will use the string `you-will-never-guess`.
+This is just a safe fallback to ensure that the application does not crash in case the `SECRET_KEY` value is missing.
 To add this enviroment variable, we will do so in the `.env` file.
 Create this file in the top-level directory of our application.

 ```python
 (venv) $ touch .env